Franklin Twist: Senior

-Following his release from Liverpool, he trained as an electrician while playing for Prescot Cables.
-He joined Bury in 1961, making his debut against Walsall.
+Following his release from Liverpool, he signed for Prescot Cables while training as an electrician.
+While at the club, he was described as being a crowd favourite and his performances attracted interest from scouts representing Bury and Oldham.
+He joined Bury in October 1961 for a fee described as being "fairly substantial", making his debut against Walsall.

-In 1965, Twist joined Tranmere Rovers, where he made 7 league appearances, scoring 1 goal, along with an appearance in the League Cup.
+In 1963, he signed for Halifax Town, becoming one of four former Liverpool players then playing for the club.
+In July 1965, Twist joined Tranmere Rovers, where he made 7 league appearances, scoring 1 goal, along with an appearance in the League Cup.

-After a spell with New Brighton, he joined Altrincham in 1967.
-He made his debut against Chester City, going on to make 60 appearances for the club, scoring 5 goals.
+During a spell with New Brighton, Twist was placed on the open-to-transfer list following the club's financial difficulties and agreed to accept a temporary reduction in wages to help the club.
+He later joined Altrincham in 1967 and made his debut against Chester City, going on to make 60 appearances for the club, scoring 5 goals.
 During his time at Altrincham, the club won the Northwest Floodlit League and the Cheshire County League, the Cheshire Senior Cup.
-Twist left the club at the end of the season, rounding off his career with spells at New Brighton and Radcliffe Borough.
+Twist left the club at the end of the season, rounding off his career with a return spell at New Brighton and later Radcliffe Borough.

+International

 His first international youth game was against Yugoslavia youth in 1958, where he played as an outside right.
+During a game against Romania in April 1958, where he was described as having given his "finest performance", his run contributed towards an England goal in which they won 1-0.
+In May 1958, during a youth international game against Switzerland, Twist scored in a 3-0 win.